 After the framework has been initialized, it can be started with

-method.
-This start
+the start method.
+This start method must be

 called on the framework object.
 The start method moves the framework

-state.
+into the ACTIVE state.
 If the framework was not

 initialized, it must be initialized first.